kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-4-css-generation-sass.markdown

     .pipe(filter) // Don’t write sourcemaps of sourcemaps .pipe(sourcemaps.write('.', { includeContent: false }))
     .pipe(filter.restore()) // Restore original files
-    .pipe(gulp.dest(config.sass.dest))
-    .pipe(browsersync.reload({ stream: true }));
+    .pipe(gulp.dest(config.sass.dest));
 });
 {% endhighlight %}
 {% endfigure %}

 I load all my files with the suffix of `*.sass` or `*.scss`.
 First I pipe the files through *Plumber*.
 It will keep Gulp running if I create a syntax error in one of my files.
 Gulp would normally just crash with an error.
-Then I pipe the files through a module which only processes files that where changed.
 The next step creates the CSS files, running the `sass` command.
 I create source maps and finally put the CSS files to it’s destination.

+{% aside aside-hint %}
+<h4>F#*k!ng Source Maps</h4>
+<p>Generating source maps, which actually work and point to the correct file is <em>a real pain</em>.
+There is a <a href="https://github.com/sindresorhus/gulp-ruby-sass/issues/17">known bug</a> in sass, which will mess up the paths.
+It took me literally hours to find out how to use <code>gulp-ruby-sass</code> and <code>gulp-sourcemaps</code> in combination to get working source maps.</p>
+{% endaside %}

 And I run the CSS files through Autoprefixer, which will add vendor prefixes.
 I used the Mixins of Compass a long time, but stopped now and write pure CSS.
 All vendor prefixes are added later for the Browsers I want to support.

 You might have guessed: If you want to use Compass, just set the option `compass` to `true`.

 ## Conclusion
-This concludes the fourth part of my series *Introduction to Gulp.js*.
+This concludes the 4th part of my series *Introduction to Gulp.js*.
 We learned how to keep Gulp running, even when we produce errors, how to preprocess SCSS files with Sass, create Source Maps and add vendor prefixes to the CSS files.